balderdashy/captains-log/README.md

 But Winston is awesome!
 And it's a great fit for many apps, giving you granular control over how log output is handled, including sending emails, logging to multiple transports, and other production-time concerns.

-To use boot up a captains-log that writes to Winston, do the following:
+To boot up a captains-log that writes to Winston, do the following:

 ```javascript
 var log = require('captains-log')({